patofoto/Demon_Klipper_Essentials_Unified/Documentation/Update History/Update_History.md

 FILAMENT_CHANGE_PARK
 Now not only can you have a standard park on pause location, & a totally different park on cancel location thanks to the amazing Mainsail.cfg features you can now also have a special filament change parking spot too!!
 Not only that if your print is below your chosen Z height the printer will raise itself up away from its current low location & wait for you to make the filament change & then it’ll move back down to the print after resuming.
-Add the new macro call “FLI_CHANGE_PARK” to your slicer’s filament change Gcode box & have the printer park in your chosen spot ready for you to activate an unload/load process, this is not an auto unloader.
+Add the new macro call “FIL_CHANGE_PARK” to your slicer’s filament change Gcode box & have the printer park in your chosen spot ready for you to activate an unload/load process, this is not an auto unloader.
 The system will also run your chosen printing timeout laid out above.